Mekong giant catfish: Distribution and habitat

 The Mekong giant catfish is a threatened species in the Mekong, and conservationists have focused on it as a flagship species to promote conservation on the river.
 Although research projects are currently ongoing, relatively little is known about this species.
 Historically, the fish's natural range reached from the lower Mekong in Vietnam (above the tidally influenced brackish water of the river's delta) all the way to the northern reaches of the river in the Yunnan Province of China, spanning almost the entire 4800 km length of the river.
 Due to threats, this species no longer inhabits the majority of its original habitat.
 It is now believed to only exist in small, isolated populations in the middle Mekong region.
 Fish congregate during the beginning of the rainy season and migrate upstream to spawn.
 They live primarily in the main channel of the river, where the water depth is over 10 m, while researchers, fishermen and officials have found this species in the Tonlé Sap River and Lake in Cambodia, a UNESCO Biosphere Reserve.
 In the past, fishers have reported the fish in a number of the Mekong's tributaries.
-Today, however, essentially no sightings are reported outside of the main Mekong river channel and the Tonlé Sap region.
-A 150 kg individual was found in a Kelantan river in Malaysia, it is believed to have been released illegally.
+In December of 2024, 6 of the Mekong giant catfish were sighted and caught along the Tonle Sap River, in Cambodia.
+However, In 2005 the biggest Mekong giant catfish to be caught was in northern Thailand and weighed up to 292 kg.

 Ecology

 As fry, this species feeds on zooplankton in the river and is known to be cannibalistic.
 After about one year, the fish becomes herbivorous, feeding on filamentous algae, probably ingesting larvae and periphyton accidentally.
 The fish likely obtains its food from algae growing on submerged rocky surfaces, as it does not have any sort of dentition.
 The Mekong giant catfish are toothless herbivores that live off of the plants and algae in the river.
 One scientific study found zooplankton and phytoplankton in their stomach contents.

 Understanding of the species' migration pattern is incomplete.
 The fish are thought to rear primarily in the Mekong and Cambodia's Tonlé Sap lake and migrate hundreds of miles north to spawning grounds in Thailand.
-Spawning fish in the upper Cambodia are being over harvested.
+Spawning fish in the upper Cambodia are being over-harvested.
 Fragmentation caused by infrastructure development of dams are becoming increasingly common posing threats to larval fish and reducing breeding abilities.
-Overfishing, damming, destruction of spawning, and breeding grounds and siltation have taken a toll on the species' habitat.
+Overfishing, damming, destruction of spawning and breeding grounds and siltation have taken a toll on the species' habitat.